Expert Slide and Photo Scanning Since 2002

 Q. I numbered my 35mm slides and photos.
 Will the numbers on the images match the numbers on my photos?

 A. We are not going to be able to guarantee that every image will match up with the number on the back of each picture or slide.
 This would require looking at each picture, once again, and checking it to the image on the computer and comparing names and numbers.
 This would be more than could be expected and too labor intensive for our low prices.
-The scanning is semi-automated and, if a slide is bent or defective, it may not feed correctly and will be skipped.
+Sometimes a slide is bent or defective, and it may not be able to be scanned and will be skipped.
 (This does not happen often but it does happen and so we only charge for the actual scans that we do.)
 This would throw off the batch renaming of the images.
 The purpose of your numbering should be to keep the photos in proper order, not to ID them.

 Q. I am an artist and I require the highest quality scanning I can find.

 A. We would suggest that all artists wanting to digitize their work, really might be happier getting some company to do "drum scanning" for you at $30 a slide but I have seen some artists that are not even happy with those results.
 We don't do drum scanning.
 We look for pleasing color and that will be in the eyes of our Photoshop editors.
 We can't afford to do rescans or color tweaking for your scans, after you critique them, at our low pricing.

 Q. I just want the scans and no slide show so that I can use the images in other programs or to print them.
 Do you do that?
 Can you put them on a CD and not a DVD?

 A. Yes, just make it clear on your order form exactly what you want.